Mini-ghost/vorms/docs/api/use-field-array.md

 type FieldArrayValidator<Value extends Array<any>> = (value: Value) => FormErrors<Value> | void | Promise<FormErrors<Value> | void>;
 ```

-The `validate` is a function of field level validation, when the calling `valueField()` will be triggered.
+The `validate` is a **field level** validation.
+This property accepts the field array's `value` as an argument.
+You can return an array or an undefined to determine whether or not this filed array is a valid value.

 ## Returns